8LWXpg/CmdPal-ProcessKiller/README.md

 ## Installation

-I cannot get it published on MSStore and it's such a hassle to do that, so here's the workaround
+I cannot get it published on MSStore and it's such a hassle to do that, so here's the workaround:

 **Prerequisite**

-- (`winapp` cli)[https://github.com/microsoft/winappCli] -- `winget install Microsoft.WinAppCli`
+- [`winapp` cli](https://github.com/microsoft/winappCli) -- `winget install Microsoft.WinAppCli`

 **Steps**